 - Criminal charges : Police interviews & criminal charges

-- Becoming independent: How old do I have to be to leave home?
+- Becoming independent: Leaving home, living with others.
 Who do I get to sign forms if I don’t leave at home?

 - Car accidents: I wasn’t insured – do I have to pay?